irenekarijadi/RF-LSTM-CEEMDAN/README.md

 <!-- Reproducibility workflow -->
 <h2 id=Reproducibility workflow>:computer: Reproducibility workflow</h2>

-1. In order to run the model, the packages need to be installed first using this line of code:
+➤In order to run the model, the packages need to be installed first using this line of code:
 `pip install -r requirements.txt()`
-2. To visualize the data, run the [Plot Dataset.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20Dataset.ipynb)
+➤To visualize the data, run the [Plot Dataset.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20Dataset.ipynb)
-3. To visualize the decomposition results [Plot CEEMDAN result.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20CEEMDAN%20result.ipynb) must be executed.
+➤To visualize the decomposition results [Plot CEEMDAN result.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20CEEMDAN%20result.ipynb) must be executed.
-4. To obtain and visualize prediction results using proposed hybrid RF-LSTM based CEEMDAN method, must be executed [Plot Prediction results using proposed hybrid RF-LSTM based CEEMDAN method.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20Prediction%20results%20using%20proposed%20hybrid%20RF-LSTM%20based%20CEEMDAN%20method.ipynb) must be executed.
+➤To obtain and visualize prediction results using proposed hybrid RF-LSTM based CEEMDAN method, must be executed [Plot Prediction results using proposed hybrid RF-LSTM based CEEMDAN method.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20Prediction%20results%20using%20proposed%20hybrid%20RF-LSTM%20based%20CEEMDAN%20method.ipynb) must be executed.
-5. To obtain the performance results of the proposed method compared with other prediction methods for University Dormitory dataset, [1.
+➤To obtain the performance results of the proposed method compared with other prediction methods for University Dormitory dataset, [1.
 Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb) must be executed.
-6.To obtain the performance results of the proposed method compared with other prediction methods for University Laboratory dataset, [2.
+➤To obtain the performance results of the proposed method compared with other prediction methods for University Laboratory dataset, [2.
 Experiments for University Laboratory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/2.%20Experiments%20for%20University%20Laboratory%20Building.ipynb)must be executed.
-7. To obtain the performance results of the proposed method compared with other prediction methods for University Classroom dataset, [3.
+➤To obtain the performance results of the proposed method compared with other prediction methods for University Classroom dataset, [3.
 Experiments for University Classroom Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/3.%20Experiments%20for%20University%20Classroom%20Building.ipynb) must be executed.
-8. To obtain the performance results of the proposed method compared with other prediction methods result for Office dataset, [4.
+➤To obtain the performance results of the proposed method compared with other prediction methods result for Office dataset, [4.
 Experiments for Office Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/4.%20Experiments%20for%20Office%20Building.ipynb) must be executed.
-9. To obtain the performance results of the proposed method compared with other prediction methods result for Primary Classroom dataset, [5.
+➤To obtain the performance results of the proposed method compared with other prediction methods result for Primary Classroom dataset, [5.
 Experiments for Primary Classroom Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/5.%20Experiments%20for%20Primary%20Classroom%20Building.ipynb) must be executed.